 The cheapest option for buildings is to look for 'papercraft' buildings sometimes available for free on the internet and use thin card and coffee-stirers to reinforce these.
 Paper buildings generally lack any relief detail, however they are cheap and can be used as fillers to populate a scene quickly.
 The windows may be printed on the flat sides but some have windows set-back in recesses in the wall.
 In either case you can add windows as described above and I often just fret out the 'glass' panes and add a backing of clear plastic.

 You will need something to ensure walls are square, the best option is to use lego bricks (Wilkinsons offers a cheap lego-like option that works well and costs less).
 I used to use a scrap of planed wood with some Bacofoil over it to check the inside corners were square.
-One chap uses scraps of planed timber clad in printed paper buildings, they are certainly robust but rather lacking in detail (and you cannot put troops inside them).
+One chap uses scraps of planed timber clad in printed paper to make solid buildings, they are certainly robust but rather lacking in detail (and you cannot put troops inside them).

 Free Paper Buildings